sveltecult/franken-ui-site/src/content/docs/animation.md

 # Tailwind CSS Animation

-<p class="mt-2 text-xl text-muted-foreground">A collection of smooth animations to use within your page.</p>
+<p class="mt-2 uk-text-lead">A collection of smooth animations to use within your page.</p>

 ## Usage